With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

 It's a good policy to assume that if a right does not appear which allows you to terminate the contract, you can't terminate it.
 This actually isn't legally correct – it's just more difficult, and risky.
 That's because you need to set up a repudiatory breach at common law.

 Know this: Terminating a contract before the end of its term without the written agreement of the other contracting party is fraught with risk and compounds tension you don't need.

 If you get it wrong, you will be in repudiatory breach yourself, and hand your (now former) contracting party a counterclaim for damages against you.

 Effect of Termination: Post-Termination Provisions

-This clause (if it exists) makes it clear what happens after termination.
+This type of clause (if it exists in the contract) makes it clear what happens after termination.